jadengong/jadengong/README.md

 # About Me :100:

-🚀 I am currently a second year undergraduate studying Computer Science at SDSU!<br>
+🚀 I am currently a third year undergraduate studying Computer Science at SDSU!<br>
 🐧 Passionate about Linux, software engineering, IT, and networking!